Most companies are looking for some kind of secret sauce. They look beyond job requirements for candidates that fit their company culture.

 This sounds great on paper, but there’s a problem:

 Adding people with exactly the same values, ideas and approaches as your team can be dangerous.
-It's easy to create a "me-too" environment where everyone thinks and acts in the same way, not typically an environment where ideas and innovation flourish.
+It’s easy to create an environment where everyone thinks and acts in the same way, which is not typically an environment where ideas and innovation flourish.

 In some organizations, culture fit can also become a weaponized term that interviewers use to blanket reject candidates that don't fit the mold that they’re looking for.